“Print your image in my heart, as a mark that will never be erased from my soul”.

 Icon School

-We are an adult and children art school dedicated to training people in Christian liturgical art.
-The children activities are dedicated to preparing children to becoming spiritual and artistic beings, hopefully interested in becoming professional or amateur iconographers
+We are both an adult and children art school, dedicated to training people in Christian liturgical art.
+The children activities are dedicated to preparing children to becoming spiritual and artistic beings, hopefully interested in becoming professional or amateur iconographers.

 The Centre is open for the use of its students Monday – Saturday, 10am – 7pm around the year apart from major holidays.